goblinbot/meetmaati/README.md

 ---

-This is an attempt to make a personal version of meetwalther.com, made for the alien: covenant movie.
+This is an attempt to make a personal version of https://meetwalther.com, a promotional website made for the alien: covenant movie.

 The purpose for this project is self-study and character exposition in a science-fiction larp.